KikodaCode/kikoda-cdk-constructs/API.md

 Deploy a single page app with a standard static website architecture to AWS using CloudFront, S3, and Route53.

-This is typically
-coupled with the `configProvider` hooks in the `@kikoda/delivery-hooks` package using the `generateWebConfig` and `generateWebConfigProps` options.

 #### Initializers <a name="Initializers" id="@kikoda/cdk-constructs.Website.Initializer"></a>

 ```typescript